 It wasn’t because he tried to avoid taking responsibility.
 Just that the job wasn’t the kind of responsibility he was willing to put up with.

 He knew the difference between working for a paycheck and working for himself.

 I learned it from this book much later, which is a must-read for anyone who wants to create a wealthy life as my former colleague did.

 Yep, he knew exactly what he wanted and pursued it in his spare time, ignoring what others perceived to be an opportunity at work.

-He was much clever than I gave him credit for because he knew exactly what was important to him.
+He was much cleverer than I gave him credit for because he knew exactly what was important to him.